pneumaticdeath/GooeyLife/Documentation/Creating.md

             AA
 ```

-I typed this in my hand from a web illustration, and used `A` and
+I painstakingly typed this in my hand from a web illustration, and used `A`
-`B` to label what I thought were interesting structures.
+and `B` to label what I thought were interesting structures.

 This was all before I found that there are a [wealth
 of interesting patterns on the web](Loading.md).